-By increasing your intake of rutabagas, you can improve your vitamin C levels — so make sure they’re part of your vegetable arsenal when cold and flu season comes around!
+By increasing your intake of rutabagas, you can improve your vitamin C levels — so make sure they’re part of your vegetable arsenal when cold and flu season comes around.

 You can find rutabagas in the vegetable section of your nearest grocery store.
 Rutabagas can be found year-round, but some stores might only have them when they are in season (fall or spring).

-When purchasing a rutabaga, make sure to choose one that feels firm, smooth and heavy for its size.
+When purchasing a rutabaga, make sure to choose one that feels firm, smooth and heavy for its size, which will be the freshest and best-tasting.
 Avoid rutabagas with cracks, punctures, deep cuts or decay.

 You can store rutabagas at room temperature for about one week or up to two weeks in the refrigerator.
-If the greens are still attached, remove them and store them separately in the refrigerator if you plan on eating them as well.
+If the greens are still attached, remove them, and store them separately in the refrigerator if you plan on eating them as well.

 - Gather your rutabaga, a large knife, a cutting board, and a vegetable peeler or paring knife.